 APPLICATION FORM

-Oweninny Power Designated Activity Company Ltd has developed a wind farm at Oweninny, Bellacorick Co.
+Oweninny Power Designated Activity Company has developed a wind farm at Oweninny, Bellacorick Co.
 Mayo.
 A Community Benefit Fund has been established as a condition of planning consent.

 The Oweninny Community Benefit Fund Scheme is managed by Mayo County Council, who have established a representative Board of Directors to oversee the Governance of the Fund.